phillipstm/https-teresaPhillips.github.io-reading-notes-/Code401/class-35.md

 Graphs are extremely popular when it comes to it’s uses.
 Here are just a few examples of graphs in use:

-GPS and Mapping
+GPS and Mapping,
-Driving Directions
+Driving Directions,
-Social Networks
+Social Networks,
-Airline Traffic
+Airline Traffic,
 Netflix uses graphs for suggestions of products